Canop/codesort/README.md

 Sorting code manually is a tedious and boring task.

-**code-sort** can sort struct fields, struct variants, enum variants, type declarations, match/switch arms of any kind, function declarations, etc.
+**codesort** can sort struct fields, struct variants, enum variants, type declarations, match/switch arms of any kind, function declarations, etc.

 ## Example

-## Install code-sort
+## Install codesort

 ## Usage

 ## Code Editor Integration

-By default, **code-sort** takes the code to sort from stdin and writes the sorted code to stdout.
+By default, **codesort** takes the code to sort from stdin and writes the sorted code to stdout.

 It can sort either the whole input, a given range (with `--range`), or select the best range around a given line (using `--around`).

 You can also change the input and output to be files, with `--src` and `--dst`.

-Those options make it easy to integrate code-sort in any editor.
+Those options make it easy to integrate codesort in any editor.
 See below for vim.

-## Use code-sort in vim
+## Use codesort in vim

 #### Sort the selection

 When you don't want to sort the whole range (for example because there's a specific entry that you want to keep at the beginning), you can specify the range.

-Visually select the selection, then type `:`, then `!code-sort`.
+Visually select the selection, then type `:`, then `!codesort`.
 This changes the input to

 ```
-:'<,'>!code-sort
+:'<,'>!codesort
 ```

-Press the `enter` key: the selection is sorted with code-sort.
+Press the `enter` key: the selection is sorted with codesort.

 #### Add a binding to sort around the current line

 You don't usually have to select the zone to sort.
-You can ask code-sort to automatically select the zone to sort around your current line.
+You can ask codesort to automatically select the zone to sort around your current line.

 Define this binding in your vim configuration:

 ```
 " sort the optimal range around the current line
-nnoremap <Leader>cs ma<ESC>:execute ":%!code-sort --around ".line('.')<CR>`a
+nnoremap <Leader>cs ma<ESC>:execute ":%!codesort --around ".line('.')<CR>`a
 ```

 Typing the leader key then 'cs' will automatically select the set of blocs around the current line and sort it.